-If you have not yet attended one of Europe’s Smooth Jazz Festivals hosted by Smooth Entertainment, you are missing a truly amazing experience.
-Over the past four years, I’ve attended 11 festivals in four different countries.
+Aug 2019: If you have not yet attended one of Europe’s Smooth Jazz Festivals hosted by Smooth Entertainment, you are missing a truly amazing experience.
+Over the past four years, I’ve attended a dozen festivals in four different countries.
 Once one is over, I can’t wait for the next one to come around.
-The newest addition to the lineup is the Smooth Jazz Festival on the Algarve in Portugal, and the next one will be September 26- October 1.
+The newest addition to the lineup is the Smooth Jazz Festival on the Algarve in Portugal, and the next one will be October 1-6, 2019.
 You still have time to sign up!

 Smooth Jazz on the Algarve in Portugal

-Smooth Jazz Algarve Festival at Vila Vita Parc
+Smooth Jazz Algarve Festival now at the Pine Cliffs Resort

-The festival is located at 5* Vila Vita Parc, a member of the Leading Hotels of the World chain.
+The festival was previously located at 5* Vila Vita Parc, a member of the Leading Hotels of the World chain.
 The hotel is an amazing sprawl of 54 acres, perched on the Atlantic, with beautiful sea views, six bars, 10 restaurants, private villas, numerous pools and its own beach!
-Here’s a recap of what happens at the festival.
+Here’s a recap of how each Smooth Jazz festival unfolds.

 The Artist’s Dinner